Color confinement, chiral symmetry breaking, and catalytic effect induced by monopole and instanton creations: PCAC relation, renormalization constant , and renormalized chiral condensate

 First, we confirm the effects of the additional monopoles and anti-monopoles on the partially conserved axial current (PCAC) relation between the numerical results of the square mass of the pseudoscalar meson $(am_{PS})^{2}$ and the input quark mass~(\ref{eq:qmass}).
 The PCAC relation is defined as follows:

 We fit the following linear function to the numerical results:

 The fitting ranges are determined so that the fitting results of $\chi^{2}/$dof are approximately 1.
-The fitting results of $a^{2}B_{\text{PCAC}}$ are non-zero; however, the values are small enough, as indicated in Table~\ref{tb:prop_v12xx3x24_b5p84572_fit1_2} in~\ref{sec:pcac_zs}.
+The fitting results of $a^{2}B_{\text{PCAC}}$ are nonzero; however, the values are small enough, as indicated in Table~\ref{tb:prop_v12xx3x24_b5p84572_fit1_2} in~\ref{sec:pcac_zs}.

 The fitting results of the slope $aA_{\text{PCAC}}^{(1)}$ of each magnetic charge calculated using the same lattice are reasonably consistent, except that the fitting results of the lattice $V = 12^{3}\times24$ gradually decrease when the number of magnetic charges $m_{c}$ is larger than 3, as shown in the same table.
 The decrease comes by adding the monopoles and anti-monopoles with high magnetic charges to the small lattice volume, which we have already mentioned in subsection~\ref{sec:monopole_ins}.
 Moreover, we detect the influence of the finite lattice volume on the slope $aA_{\text{PCAC}}^{(1)}$ by comparing the fitting results of $V = 14^{3}\times28$ of $\beta$ = 6.0000 with $V = 16^{3}\times32$.